-Shelter residents are entitled to expedited service if they meet the criteria set forth in rule 5101:4-6-09 of the Administrative Code.
+Shelter residents are entitled to expedited service when they meet the criteria set forth in rule 5101:4-6-09 of the Administrative Code.

-Under the USDA FNS regulations, the only way a shelter can redeem benefits is if the shelter is classified as a retail food store.
-To become an authorized food assistance retailer the shelter must:
+Under the USDA FNS regulations, the only way a shelter can redeem benefits is when the shelter is classified as a retail food store.
+To become an authorized SNAP retailer the shelter must:

 (1) Be tax exempt as determined by the internal revenue service;

-(2) Have a portion of the facility set aside on a long-term basis to shelter battered women and their children if they serve other groups of individuals;
+(2) Have a portion of the facility set aside on a long-term basis to shelter battered persons and their children if they serve other groups of individuals;

 (3) Be a residence which serves meals or provides food to its residents; and